 Both statements are correct.
 Core inflation is the change in costs of goods and services, but does not include those from the food and energy sectors.
 This measure of inflation excludes these items because their prices are much more volatile.

 The details on all Group ‘B’ Civil Services are given below.

 Armed Forces Headquarters Civil Service

-- The Defence Secretary is the Cadre Controlling Authority of AFHQCS.
+- The Defence Secretary is the head of this cadre.

-- The Delhi, Andaman and Nicobar Islands Civil Services or DANICS is a Group ‘B’ Civil Service of GOI.
+- The full form is Delhi, Andaman and Nicobar Islands Civil Services functioning under the Government of India.

-- The officers under this service are liable for various administrative functions of the National Capital, Delhi and the Union Territories.
+- The officers from this cadre are responsible for the administrative functions of the Delhi and other Union Territories.